Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Network Effects on Total Sample Complexity

-The proof is deferred to \pref{app:special proof}.
-From \pref{thm: degree bound}, roughly speaking, the optimal sample allocation should be inversely proportional to the node degrees.
-This has interesting policy implications; in contrast to other social network models, e.g., the classic work on influence maximization \cite{KKT03}, our result suggests that allocating more resources to low-connectivity agents benefits the network at large.
-We provide empirical validation in \pref{sec:experiment}.
+\end{theorem} Theorem \ref{thm: degree bound} suggests that it is sufficient to allocate samples \emph{inversely proportional} to the node degrees.
+This has interesting policy implications; in contrast to other social network models, e.g., the classic work on influence maximization \cite{KKT03}, our result advocates that allocating more resources to low-connectivity agents benefit the network at large.
+We provide empirical validation of this phenomenon in Section \ref{sec:experiment}.

-With the help of \pref{thm: degree bound}, we could show asymptotically tight bounds for several graph classes by leveraging their unique properties.
-We first focus on two simple cases.